djordjekrsmanovic/angular-dotnet-core-docker/Presentation/Presentation.md

 Using Cloudflare for domain management and security can significantly enhance your website’s performance and protection.
 For more information or specific use cases, feel free to explore Cloudflare’s documentation or contact their support.

+# Automating Database Backups to AWS S3

+## 1. Create an AWS S3 Bucket and Setup Lifecycle Policy

+- First, create an S3 bucket where the backups will be stored.
+- Configure a lifecycle policy for the S3 bucket to automatically manage the retention of backup files.
+- Example: Files older than 7 days can be automatically deleted.
+This ensures that storage is optimized and older backups are purged.

+## 2. Create an IAM User for S3 Access

+- Set up an IAM user with restricted access to the S3 bucket.
+- This user should have the following permissions:
+  - **Upload files** to the S3 bucket.
+  - **Delete files** (if needed).
+  - **List bucket contents** for verification purposes.

+- Attach the necessary permissions via an S3-specific policy:
+  - `s3:PutObject`
+  - `s3:ListBucket`
+  - `s3:DeleteObject`

+## 3. Set Up the Backup Process on the Machine

+- Write a Python script that performs the following tasks:

+### a.
+Create a Database Backup:
+- Execute a database dump using tools like `mysqldump` or `pg_dump` (for MySQL/PostgreSQL databases) and store it locally.

+### b.
+Move the Backup File to S3:
+- Use AWS SDK for Python (`boto3`) to securely upload the backup file to the configured S3 bucket.

+### c.
+Schedule the Script to Run Daily:
+- On Linux: Use `cron` to schedule the Python script to run at midnight every day.
+- On Windows: Use Task Scheduler to run the script daily.

 ## Resources

 - [AWS Lightsail Documentation](https://docs.aws.amazon.com/lightsail/)